apache/parquet-format/CONTRIBUTING.md

 #### General guidelines/preferences on additions.

 1. To the greatest extent possible changes should have an option for forward compatibility (old readers can still read files).
+The 'compatibility and feature enablement' section below provides more details on expectations for changes that break compatibility.

-2. New encodings should be fully specified in this repository and ideally not rely on an external dependencies for implementation (i.e. `parquet-format` is the source of truth for the encoding).
+2. New encodings should be fully specified in this repository and not rely on an external dependencies for implementation (i.e. `parquet-format` is the source of truth for the encoding).
 If it does require an external dependency, then the external dependency must have its own specification separate from implementation.

-3. New compression mechanisms must have a pure Java implementation that can be used as a dependency in `parquet-java`.
+3. New compression mechanisms should have a pure Java implementation that can be used as a dependency in `parquet-java`, exceptions may be discussed on the mailing list to see if a non-native Java implementation is acceptable.

 ### Releases